How To Identify and Report Scams on Upwork in 2026

 You should flag these instances or contact Customer Support if any of this happens to you.

-Known scams
+Known Upwork scams in 2026

-- Phishing: Phishing is an attempt to gather personal information through fraudulent emails and messages that appear to be from a legitimate sender.
+- Phishing.
+Phishing is an attempt to gather personal information through fraudulent emails and messages that appear to be from a legitimate sender.
 Phishing can lead to identity theft, compromised accounts, and more.
 If a member of the Upwork team emails you directly, the message will come from an @upwork.com or @cloud.upwork.com email address.

 - Promised reimbursement.
-This scam involves the other party asking you to purchase supplies for a project with the promise of paying you back—in excess.
+This scam involves the other party asking you to purchase supplies for a project with the promise of paying you back — in excess.
 For example, they may ask you to buy $1,000 worth of goods and promise a $1,500 repayment.
 The scammer usually starts the process by asking you to send them a few hundred dollars to confirm your banking details.
 As soon as you do, they’ll cut off contact and you won’t get your money back.

 - Check-cashing fraud.
-This one is similar to promised reimbursement, but involves the scammer seemingly paying you first.
+This scam is similar to promised reimbursement, but involves the scammer seemingly paying you first.
 Let’s say you quote the scammer for a $500 project.
 They’ll say they are going to mail you a check for $800, and all you need to do is wire back the extra $300.
-Here’s the catch, though: the check is fake, or will bounce.
+Here’s the catch, though: The check is fake, or will bounce.
 It can take a day or two for this discovery to happen, whereas wire transfers are instant.
 When all is said and done, you’re out the $300 you wired the scammer, and you’ll never get any funds from their bad check.
 This scam is also a form of money laundering.

-- Paid or leased account fraud: If someone offers to pay you money in exchange for the use of your Upwork profile, say no. This is not only against Upwork’s Terms of Service, but it can also be illegal.
+- Paid or leased account fraud.
+If someone offers to pay you money in exchange for the use of your Upwork profile, say no. This is not only against Upwork’s Terms of Service, but it can also be illegal.
 Furthermore, you can be responsible for any taxes owed or crimes committed through your account.

-- Digital currency fraud: Fraudsters may ask you to purchase tokens or other virtual currency in a mobile or video game.
-Sometimes, this request will come as part of a “job description”—but remember, a legitimate client should never ask you to pay money in order to work with them.
+- Digital currency fraud.
+Fraudsters may ask you to purchase tokens or other virtual currency in a mobile or video game.
+Sometimes, this request will come as part of a “job description” — but remember, a legitimate client should never ask you to pay money in order to work with them.
 If a game developer needs help testing a product, they’ll give you the necessary access to conduct testing once a contract is in place.

-Remember, scams are constantly evolving, and anyone can be targeted and fall victim—not just first-time Upwork users.
+Remember, scams are constantly evolving, and anyone can be targeted and fall victim — not just first-time Upwork users.
 Trust your gut.
 If you come across something that feels suspicious but isn’t on this list, take it seriously and follow the reporting steps in this guide.

-Other red flags
+Other red flags of Upwork scammers

 Experienced scammers may be more subtle in their actions and harder to spot.
-If you see any of the red flags below, think twice about engaging in work with the client or freelancer on Upwork—these can all be signs of scam jobs or fraudulent users:
+If you see any of the red flags below, think twice about engaging in work with the client or freelancer on Upwork — these can all be signs of scam jobs or fraudulent users:

 - Clients with unverified payment methods